-Mechanical engineering Ph.D. student with research and industry experience in reinforcement learning, nonlinear dynamical systems, mechanical simulation, electromechanical controls, numerical optimization, testing and verification, data analysis, and software development.
+Mechanical engineering Ph.D. candidate with research and industry experience in reinforcement learning, nonlinear dynamical systems, mechanical simulation, electromechanical controls, numerical optimization, state estimation, testing and verification, data analysis, and software development.

 Ph.D.
 Mechanical Engineering – 4.00 GPA Duke University 2015–present Durham, NC

 - 2017 National Defense Science & Engineering Graduate (NDSEG) Fellow: Merit-based, national, full-ride fellowship

 - 2015 James B. Duke Fellow: Merit-based, four-year fellowship